 7. Massively Shared Obligations and Global Poverty

 "This book offers a compelling contribution to the philosophical literature on the important topic of collective obligation.
-The book is a great contribution that should be on the must-read list of any philosopher working on issues on collective responsibility, collective obligation, and the moral dimensions of any issues requiring a coordinated/cooperative effort." – Tracy Isaacs, Western University, Canada
+It should be on the must-read list of any philosopher working on issues of collective responsibility, collective obligation, and the moral dimensions of any issues requiring a coordinated/cooperative effort." – Tracy Isaacs, Western University, Canada